byui-cse/cse341-ts-student/README.md

 ```

 Your server will start, and you can access it at `http://localhost:<port>`, where `<port>` is either the value of the environment variable `PORT` or 8080 by default.

+When you make custom scripts in the future, you can run them using `npm run <script-name>`.
+For example, to run the build script, you would use `npm run build`.

 ## Key Files Explanation